-6 mess-free recipes for making Mom breakfast in bed
+6 easy, mess-free recipes to make Mom breakfast-in-bed on Mother's Day

 Method:

-Heat mini frozen pancakes, then stack 3 to 4 in a little pile.
+Prepare mini frozen pancakes according to package instructions, then stack three to four in a little pile.
 Top each pile of pancakes with a raspberry, and then secure it all with a decorative toothpick.
 Dust with powdered sugar and serve with yogurt or syrup on the side.

 4. DIY Edible Arrangement